create3000/x_ite/docs/_posts/components/Networking/Inline.md

 If you have animations, then a [TimeSensor](/x_ite/components/time/timesensor/) named *Timer1*, *Timer2*, and so on is exported for each animation.
 Additionally, a [Group](/x_ite/components/grouping/group/) named *Animations* is exported.

-You can then import these [TimeSensor](/x_ite/components/time/timesensor/) nodes into the parent file using an [IMPORT statement](https://www.web3d.org/documents/specifications/19775-1/V4.0/Part01/components/networking.html#IMPORTStatement).
+You can then import these [TimeSensor](/x_ite/components/time/timesensor/) nodes into the parent file using an [IMPORT statement](https://www.web3d.org/documents/specifications/19775-1/V4.0/Part01/components/networking.html#IMPORTStatement) and connect routes from and to the imported nodes.

 #### The second method involves doing it programmatically: